How to Help a Friend

 What to look for:

-• How many drinks are they having in one sitting?
+• How much are they consuming in one sitting?

 • Are they saying that it’s affecting their health?

-• Are they drinking when they are sad, unhappy, anxious or stressed?
+• Are they using when they are sad, unhappy, anxious or stressed?

 • Do they have a family history of alcohol or other drug abuse/addiction?